 Mrs Natasha Matthews

 We are always here to give advice, including online safety.
 If you have any safeguarding concerns, please contact the School Office who will signpost you to the appropriate member of staff.
+Alternatively you can contact one of our family team members who will listen to your concerns and be able to signpost, advise or liaise with external agencies to access any identified support.
+Information about Family Team Support is outlined in the leaflet below.

 There is currently a great deal of media surrounding 'Clown Craze' sweeping across the UK following the craze in America.
 There is of course a concern that young children could find this very disturbing as it appears people dressed as clowns attempt to jump out on passers by.